SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(n)
     - Space Complexity: O(h)

-    **Solution:** Go as deep as possible for the left and right subtrees and calculate a new path that intersects both paths and compare it with current max path sum.
+    **Solution:** Go as deep as possible for the left and right subtrees and calculate a new path using both left and right paths with current root node.
+Then compare it with current max path sum.

     Propagate the current node value + only one of the paths that has a higher value since it has to be a straight path.

+    We need to compare the left and right sub trees with a zero to remove any paths with negative values or else it will be included in the path calculations.
+E.g. A path may have -10 or -5, we will end up keeping -5 which will be included in the calculation.
+So its better to just remove it and possibly just keep the root node.

     **Unique uses:**